crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/how-ssl-tls-uses-cryptography/README.md

 **B. Key Exchange (e.g., RSA or ECDHE)**:

 * In RSA key exchange (deprecated in TLS 1.3), the client encrypts the pre-master secret with the server's public key.

 Explicit server authentication is optional in TLS 1.2: The server may send a `CertificateVerify` message (signed with RSA+hash) to prove it owns the private key.
 Both the client and the server independently combine the pre-master secret with the exchanged nonces (client random and server random) to derive a master secret.
 Hashing's role in this process: both parties use a Pseudo-Random Function (PRF) built on a hash algorithm like SHA-256.
 This function actively expands the pre-master secret by mixing it with the nonces to generate the unique master secret.

 To derive the actual session keys (for encryption and integrity checking) from the master secret, both parties perform a process called key expansion.
 They again use the PRF, but this time they use the master secret as the seed and mix it with the same handshake transcript (a record of all messages sent and received) to generate a block of key material.
 This block is then split into the specific symmetric session keys.

-* In ECDHE (TLS 1.2), the server signs its ephemeral public key (e.g., using ECDSA+SHA-256 or RSA-PSS+SHA-256) to prove it owns the certificate.&#x20;
+* In ECDHE (TLS 1.2), the server signs its ephemeral public key (e.g., using ECDSA+SHA-256 or RSA-PSS+SHA-256) to prove it owns the certificate.

 Hashing's role: The signature includes a hash (e.g., SHA-256) of the handshake messages (for integrity).
 The pre-master secret is combined with nonces to derive the master secret (then session key).
-Hashing's role: SHA-256 is used in the PRF (Pseudo-Random Function) to derive master secret (e.g., combining pre-master secret + nonces).&#x20;
+Hashing's role: SHA-256 is used in the PRF (Pseudo-Random Function) to derive master secret (e.g., combining pre-master secret + nonces).

 2\.
 Integrity checks: Verifying data integrity (preventing data alteration in transit).
 Examples of algorithms used to verify data integrity include SHA-256 and HMAC.